 We will at all times act on your behalf as best we can.
 Any statements we make about the outcome of your legal matters are expressions of our best professional judgement, but are not guarantees of any result.
 Our opinions are necessarily limited by our knowledge of the facts and are based on the state of the law at the time they are expressed.
-Please appreciate that in giving our advice we will be relying upon information provided by you
+Please appreciate that in giving our advice we may be relying upon information provided by you.

 We will hold in strict confidence all information concerning your business and your instructions to us that we acquire through our work for you.
 The only exceptions are where you authorise us to disclose any information or where we must do so by law.